kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 and authentication (certificate-based).

-After the Key Exchange and Server Parameters phase of TLS 1.3 handshake, the client and server exchange implicity authenticated messages.
+After the Key Exchange and Server Parameters phase of TLS 1.3 handshake, the client and server exchange implicitly authenticated messages.
 KEM-based authentication uses the same set of messages every time that certificate-based authentication is needed.
 Specifically: